ait-tr/cohort30/basic_programming/lesson_28/plan.md

-# Lesson plan No. 27 dated 19/07/2023:
+# Lesson plan No. 28 dated 21/07/2023:
 1. Discussion of homework:
 - abstract class Shape and its methods
+- search for duplicates in an array

 2. Topic of the lesson:
-- interfaces in Java and how to use them see section Theory
+- development of methods of the CompanyImpl class using the TDD approach

 3. Practice:
 - create an interface Company, define the necessary methods in it